soudev/knowledge.mine/stuff/frontend.javascript.bibliotecas.ui.md

 --

+* [[GitHub] xdamman / selection-sharer](https://github.com/xdamman/selection-sharer) - Medium like popover menu to share on Twitter or by email any text selected on the page

+--

 * [[GitHub] jakiestfu / Medium.js](https://github.com/jakiestfu/Medium.js) - A tiny JavaScript library for making contenteditable beautiful (Like Medium's editor).

 * [[GitHub] evandroeisinger / editore.js](https://github.com/evandroeisinger/editore.js) - A magnific javascript editor